DevExpress-Examples/reporting-web-forms-register-client-side-libraries-manually/Readme.md

 - [dx.all.js](https://github.com/DevExpress/bower-devextreme/tree/master/js) (should include the **dx.common.css** stylesheet along with the theme stylesheet: **dx.light.css** or **dx.dark.css**)

-To register these libraries on the web page you need to download and put them to your web application folder first.
-In this example we used the [Bower](https://bower.io/) package manager for this purpose.
-Use the `bower install` command in the project folder to download the client-side libraries before running the project.
+To register these libraries on a web page manually, download them and put them into the Scripts folder.
+In this example, we used the [Bower][6] package manager for this purpose.
+Use the `bower install` command in the project folder to download client-side libraries before running the project.

-Then register an empty "resources" section in your Web.config file to disable the automatic registration:
+Then, register an empty "resources" section in your `Web.config` file to disable automatic registration:
 ```xml
 <configuration>
   <devExpress>